Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes

 \begin{defi} The metric $g$ as in Lemma \ref{lem:geodesicbdf} is said to even modulo $\mathcal{O}(x^3)$ (in the sense of Guillarmou \cite{guillarmou:2005}) if there exists a two-tensor $\gamma_1$ on $\partial M$ such that

 \end{defi}

-As in \cite[Proposition 2.1]{guillarmou:2005}, this evenness property is instrinsic to the conformal class $[\bar{g}|_{T\partial M}]$ in the sense that it does not depend on the particular representative.
-The fundamental class of aAdS metrics which are even modulo $\mathcal{O}(x^3)$ are the Einstein aAdS metrics, see \cite[Section 2]{anderson2004structure} for example.
+As in \cite[Proposition 2.1]{guillarmou:2005}, this evenness property is instrinsic to the conformal class $[\bar{g}|_{T\partial M}]$.
+The fundamental class of aAdS metrics which are even modulo $\mathcal{O}(x^3)$ are the Einstein aAdS metrics; see \cite[Section 2]{anderson2004structure} for example.
 This includes all of the physically motivated aAdS spaces.
-The Einstein condition also enforces additional conditions on the expansion of $\gamma(s)$ which are not exploited here --- in the asymptotically hyperbolic setting, see Mazzeo--Pacard \cite[Section 2]{mazzeo2011constant}.
+The Einstein condition also enforces additional conditions on the expansion of $\gamma(s)$ which are not exploited here (in the asymptotically hyperbolic setting, see Mazzeo--Pacard \cite[Section 2]{mazzeo2011constant}).

-The following criterion is frequently easy to verify for aAdS spacetimes. \begin{lem} Suppose that $\rho$ is stationary.
-If $\rho^2 g$ has an expansion

-with $\gamma_1 = 0$, then $g$ is even modulo $\mathcal{O}(x^3)$. \end{lem} \begin{proof} Let $x$ denote the unique stationary boundary defining function associated to the representative $\rho^2 g$.
-Write $x = e^{w} \rho$ for some $w$.
-Then \eqref{eq:eqforx} implies that after dividing by $\rho$,